• Skip to main content

 Instructions

-• Prepare your grill for smoking following the manufacturer’s instructions and preheat it to 250 degrees.
-If you are using a Big Green Egg, add a layer of charcoal, then add a handful of wood chips or a chunk or two of wood.
+• Prepare your grill for smoking following the manufacturer's instructions and preheat it to 250°F. If you are using a Big Green Egg, add a layer of charcoal and a handful of wood chips or a chunk or two of wood.
 Add another layer of charcoal and light the fire.
-Preheat the Egg to 250 degrees F. Add the plate-setter legs up, then the cooking grid.
+Preheat the Egg to 250°F. Add the plate-setter legs up, then the cooking grid.

 • While your grill is heating up, heat a large cast-iron skillet over medium-high heat.
 When the skillet is hot, add the chopped bacon.
 Spread it out evenly and let it brown and render some of its fat.
 This should take about seven minutes.
 The bacon will not be fully cooked at this point.

 • Add the sausage and partially break it up.
 Let it cook undisturbed for about 5 minutes.
-Use a spatula and flip it over and continue breaking it up into small pieces.
-Let it cook an additional five minutes undisturbed and repeat.
+Use a spatula to flip it over, then continue breaking it into small pieces.
+Let it cook for an additional 5 minutes undisturbed, then repeat.
 Continue cooking until it is browned and thoroughly cooked.

 • Remove the skillet from the heat and pour out the sausage and bacon onto a paper towel to drain as much grease as possible.
 Use additional paper towels to blot the top of any excess grease.